fxia-wish/autobots/README.md

 This hello service uses go mod as dependency management, this feature is only compatible with Go version >= 1.11.
 Please install Go version >= 1.11

-Once that's setup, you should be able to create your own repo using hello-service as a template repo.
+Once that's setup, you should be able to create your own repo using autobots as a template repo.

 #### 1. Create a Project off the Template（skip this if your repo is created by one-click)

-You can setup a new service on the template page [here](https://github.com/ContextLogic/hello-service/generate).
+You can setup a new service on the template page [here](https://github.com/ContextLogic/autobots/generate).

 > Note: The name of the Repository should be the name of the Service.